gorliver/Chorus_perl/README.md

 # Chorus_perl
 A perl implement of Chorus idea.
 Checkout https://github.com/forrestzhang/Chorus.
 This project is just for learning purpose.
-Chorus_perl by no means to take any credit.
+Chorus_perl is by no means to take any credit.
 All the credits and citatation should refer to https://github.com/forrestzhang/Chorus.

 # requirement